Low Risk Vanguard Retirement Portfolio

 Part II: Portfolios with withdrawals

-Assume that we invest $100,000 for income in retirement.
+Assume that we invest $100,000 for retirement income.
 We plan to withdraw monthly a fixed percentage of the end-of-year balance.

 In table 2, we show the results of the portfolios from January 2003 to December 2020.
 At the end of each year we withdraw 8% of the account's balance.